RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Censored/2025-12-06_MSNBC_censored.md

-Reddit published it, I eddited and added the P.S. at the bottom with "MSNBC", then it was unpublished / censored by Reddit.
+Reddit published it instantly when comment created, later I edited the comment and added the P.S. at the bottom with "MSNBC", then the comment was unpublished / censored by Reddit.

 &nbsp;